-OHSU postdoctoral researcher Dr. Ryan Wexler continues study of mindfulness-based interventions and back pain in clinical development program.
+Researcher Dr. Ryan Wexler continues study of back pain and mindfulness-based interventions in clinical development program.

 National University of Natural Medicine (NUNM) alumnus Dr. Ryan Wexler received the HEAL National K12 Clinical Pain Career Development Award (HEAL K12) to continue research first conducted while studying at NUNM.

-The competitive HEAL K12 program is awarded every year to help scholars focus on training and conducting clinical pain research.
-Clinicians and scientists who participate in the program are then provided mentors in senior pain research and lived pain experience to excel in their work.
+The competitive HEAL K12 program is awarded every year to help clinicians and scientists focus on training and conducting clinical pain research.

 In this study, patients were found to have reduced intensity in daily back pain with Mindfulness-Oriented Recovery Enhancement (MORE), an integrative treatment strategy using principles of mindfulness-based training and cognitive-behavioral therapy to improve wellbeing.